StevenR152/steven-rutherford.com/blog/2020-04-15-platform-tooling.md

 tags: [ansible, terraform, circleci, "platform engineering", "deployment", "DevOps"]
 ---

-### Demystifying the puzzle of fitting Platform tools together.
+### Terraform, Ansible, Travis, Puppet, Gitlab, CircleCI, Jenkins....
-You've heard of the following: Terraform, Ansible, Travis, Puppet, Gitlab, CircleCI, Jenkins.... and so you're mistified how they all fit together and why we use them?
+You've heard of those tools and so you're mistified how they all fit together and why we use them?
+Read on.

 ### Firstly what are developers trying to achieve with these tools in the combination they choose to use?
 You need to run your software on a machine somewhere, how to get that machine?